 Roberts approved the settlement on Oct.
 8. The council agreed to the settlement terms Monday night, at the end of its meeting.
 The closed session was listed on the agenda as "significant exposure to litigation."

 Roberts' forced departure ends what has been a long and at times tumultuous career at the helm of one of the city's most complex and controversial departments.
 Last fall, Roberts issued a public apology after his staff authorized the felling of 63 holly oaks on California Avenue before the public-notice period concluded.
 Roberts vowed to do a better job reaching out to the public during future tree-removal operations.

 In July, Roberts again found himself in the hot seat after Public Works officials discovered a $6.7 million deficit in the city's Refuse Fund -- after Roberts' department listed a reserve of more than $6 million but neglected to tell the council that under state regulations it had to be kept for closure of the landfill.
 The council last month approved rate increases and cost-cutting measures at the city's landfill to help close the budget gap.

 Several years ago, Roberts strongly advocated creating a major recycling operation known as the "Environmental Services Center," that was to be housed in a large metal building near the city's wastewater treatment plant on land dedicated for parkland once the landfill operation ends in the next year or so.

-The department is currently in the middle of a heated dispute over the local landfill, which is scheduled to close in the next few years.
-A coalition of environmentalists is lobbying for the city to build a composting/waste-to-energy plant on the landfill site.
+These days, the department is in the middle of a heated dispute over the local landfill, which is scheduled to close in the next few years.
+A coalition of environmentalists is lobbying for the city to build a waste-to-energy plant on the landfill site.
 Others argue that the landfill should be quickly filled and the site converted to parkland.